-We are also working with communities and teams on the ground to make sure barriers to successful re-forestation are addressed.
-This includes areas of support such as sustainable land tenure, decent livelihoods and women economic empowerment, so long-term, sustainable solutions are created in Côte d'Ivoire.
+But that’s not all we’re doing.
+We’re also working alongside local communities and teams on the ground to make sure our reforestation efforts are successful.
+This includes working towards sustainable land tenure, decent livelihoods for farmers, and economically empowering women, so that long-term, sustainable solutions are created in the Ivory Coast.

-Our radio drama series in particular will reach one in four local people in the Cavally cocoa growing region.
+Our radio drama series in particular will reach one in four local cocoa farmers in the Cavally region.